 The Adventure of Recovery, the Windward Way

-When men discover they are not only addicted to steroids, but also suffering from a crippling addiction to opiates, amphetamines, alcohol, or prescription medication, Windward Way offers lasting answers when other rehabs simply rush you through the door.
+When people discover they are not only addicted to steroids, but also suffering from a crippling addiction to opiates, amphetamines, alcohol, or prescription medication, Windward Way offers lasting answers when other rehabs simply rush you through the door.
 Our drug rehab program will get you off the medication or illegal substances ruining your life.
 In the same manner, our alcohol rehab will teach you how to live without the ball and chain of booze.

 An addiction treatment for steroids addiction first requires that we deal with the pressing issues we specialize in dealing with.
 Fortunately, with the many treatment modalities our experts employ, you’ll find the answers you’re looking for.

 First, call us.
 You won’t regret it.
-In fact, many of the men who have graduated from our program point to that first call that saved their lives . . . as the turning point that finally made a difference.
+In fact, many of the people who have graduated from our program point to that first call that saved their lives . . . as the turning point that finally made a difference.
 855-491-7694.

 ASKING FOR HELP ISN’T EASY